jepstein-eagle/adaptable/packages/adaptable/readme/functions/format-column-function.md

 - **Popup** - Shows a list of existing Format Columns with *Edit* and *Delete* buttons.
 Plus an *Add* button to start the Format Column Wizard.
 Each row in the popup is fully editable.

-- **Wizard** - A series of steps facilitating the creation and editing of Format Columne.
+- **Wizard** - A series of steps facilitating the creation and editing of Format Columns.

 - **Column Menu** - Numeric columns have a `Create Format Column` Menu Item which starts the Format Column wizard; for columns already displaying as a Format Column it says `Edit Format Column`.